Featured Hotels in Thailand

 Luxury Thailand Holidays

-The dazzling, spectacular Grand Palace, Thailand's official royal residence for 150 years, is the city's most famous landmark, and never fails to awe visitors with its stunning architecture and intricate detail.
-The city also has many resplendent temples, such as the Wat Arun or Wat Chaeng (Temple of the Dawn) on the west bank of the Chao Phraya River.
-And you must not miss Bangkok's colourful floating markets, with rickety wooden boats piled high with tropical produce, and local food cooked in floating kitchens.
+To get the best experience from your luxury Thailand holiday, we suggest viewing Bangkok’s dazzling Royal Grand Palace, Thailand’s official royal residence for 150 years and the city’s most famous landmark.
+With its breath-taking architecture and intricate details visitors always leave the palace in complete awe.
+The city also has many beautifully traditional temples, such as the Wat Arun or Wat Chaeng (Temple of the Dawn) on the west bank of the Chao Phraya River.
+Don’t forget to add Bangkok’s colourful floating markets to your list, with delicate wooden boats piled high with tropical produce, and local food cooked in floating kitchens, you won’t want to miss out on experiencing the culture of Bangkok’s famous floating markets.

 Koh Samui Hotels